MicrosoftDocs/quantum-docs/articles/includes/azure-quantum-credits.md

 ---

 > [!IMPORTANT]
-> [Azure Quantum Credits](xref:microsoft.quantum.credits.credits-faq) will no longer be available after June 1st, 2025.
-If you are granted with Azure Quantum Credits, be sure to redeem your credits before this date.
+> You will no longer be able to use [Azure Quantum Credits](xref:microsoft.quantum.credits) after June 1st, 2025.
+If you have a remaining balance of Azure Quantum Credits, be sure to redeem them before this date.